MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-metrics-dimensions.md

 ### Active conversations awaiting agent acceptance

-This metric is a count of conversation requests from customers that have had agents assigned but that are currently waiting for an agent to accept them and join the conversation.
+This metric is a count of conversation requests from customers where agents are assigned but that are currently waiting for an agent to accept and join the conversation.
 The conversations revert to an *Open* state if the agent rejects or responds to the request.

 ### Active conversations with agent acceptance